tripoloski1337/tripoloski1337.github.io/_posts/2019-09-09-tcache_poisoning.markdown

 {% endhighlight %}

-after running this python script we can select option 3 to trigger exit() and exit() is not the real exit() function anymore it was win() function since we doing GOT overwrite
+after running this python script we can select option 3 to trigger exit(). and exit() is not the real exit() function anymore it was win() function, since we doing GOT overwrite

 	[+] Starting local process './tcache_poisoning': pid 28800
 	[*] allocating